rstemmer/musicdb/docs/source/basics/webapi.rst

    Notifications can result of internal state changes of the server.
    *This method should only be used by the server!*

-There is a special *broadcast* triggered whenever the server gets triggered to update its caches by system signal *USR1*.
+There is a special *broadcast* triggered whenever the server gets triggered to update its caches by system signal *USR1* (:meth:`.mdbapi.server.UpdateCaches`).
 This broadcast should be used to update the caches on client side.
-It has the following signature: ``{method:"broadcast", fncname:"SIGUSR1", fncsig:"UpdateCaches", arguments:null, pass:null}``
+It has the following signature: ``{method:"broadcast", fncname:"sys:refresh", fncsig:"UpdateCaches", arguments:null, pass:null}``

 Client side interface
 ---------------------